Awallky/BoilerPlate_v1/README.md

-# Udemy_Mead_React_Course
+# Boilerplate Code
-This repository shall contain code snippets developed in conjunction with Mead's React course on Udemy.
+This repository shall contain boilerplate code snippets developed in conjunction with Mead's React course on Udemy.